gecio/gecio.github.io/docs/_gks/machinedeployments/multipleavailabilityzones/index.en.md

 is missing it's storage which is anchored to the old AZ and cannot be moved or migrated automatically.

-There are to solutions to such a scenario.
+There are two solutions to such a scenario.
 The first would be to invest in cross-AZ storage (which is pricey and not available at all locations).

 The second would be to pin the pod to a specific AZ.
 This can be done